-Sales of consumable products were lower at \$6.4m, compared to the previous corresponding period (PCP) of \$7.2m, mainly as a result of the downturn in the exploration industry.
-Profits before tax were reduced to \$2.4m from \$2.8m in the PCP.
-Results were also adversely affected by the USD strength against the AUD and some minor one-off costs.
+The Consumables division delivered sales of \$6.0m, compared to the previous corresponding period (PCP) of \$6.4m, mainly as a result of the continued downturn in the exploration industry, in particular for iron-ore.
+Revenue in general remained reasonably stable, which has been approximately \$3m per half for the last 18 months.
+Profits before tax were reduced to \$1.93m from \$2.36m in the PCP.
+Results were negatively affected by the strength of the USD against the AUD, in which many of our raw production materials are purchased.
+XRF continues to remain as world leader for its consumable products, supported by strong intellectual property and significant experience in dealing with market cycles.